Diamantina, Minas Gerais

 Diamantina ([dʒiamɐ̃ˈtʃinɐ]) is a Brazilian municipality in the state of Minas Gerais.
 Its estimated population in 2020 was 47,825 in a total area of 3,870 km2.

 Arraial do Tijuco (as Diamantina was first called) was built during the colonial era in the early 18th century.
 As its name suggests, Diamantina was a center of diamond mining in the 18th and 19th centuries.
 A well-preserved example of Brazilian Baroque architecture, Diamantina is a UNESCO World Heritage Site.

 Other historical cities in Minas Gerais are Ouro Preto, São João del-Rei, Mariana, Tiradentes, Congonhas and Sabará.

 Statistical micro-region

 Diamantina is a statistical micro-region that includes the following municipalities: Diamantina, Datas, Felício dos Santos, Gouveia, Presidente Kubitschek, São Gonçalo do Rio Preto, Senador Modestino Gonçalves, and Couto de Magalhães de Minas.
 The area of this region is 7,348 km2 and in 2006 the population was 80,063 inhabitants.
-The population density (2000) was 11.2 inhabitants/km2.
+The population density in 2000 was 11.2 inhabitants/km2.